-Form 2.2 allows for the reporting of projected retail electricity rates to develop the forecast.
+Form 2.2 reports projected retail electricity rates used in the forecast.
 The rate forecasts should be reported using the same customer sectors or classes as Form 1.1.
-If forecasted rates are not available, report historical and current year estimates.
+If forecasted rates are not developed, report historical and current year estimates.
 Prices should not include local taxes and may be presented in nominal or real dollars, including the deflator.
 If the rate projections are derived from a specific resource supply plan, those plans should be documented or referenced.